Advocates plan march in support of DACA

 The reversal has spurred calls for passage of the Dream Act, legislation granting “lawful permanent resident status on a conditional basis” to young immigrants in the country for at least four years who were under age 18 when they arrived.

 The House bill has been co-sponsored by Long Island Reps.
-Kathleen Rice (D-Garden City) and Thomas Suozzi (D-Glen Cove), but not by Reps.
-King and Lee Zeldin (R-Shirley).
+Kathleen Rice (D-Garden City) and Thomas Suozzi (D-Glen Cove), but not by King nor Rep. Lee Zeldin (R-Shirley).

-King backs alternative legislation — the Recognizing America’s Children Act, which would give a five-year conditional status to immigrants who were younger than 16 when they came.
+King backs alternative legislation — the Recognizing America’s Children Act, which would give a five-year conditional status to immigrants who were younger than 16 when they arrived.

 “Some people don’t know how to take ‘yes’ for an answer,” King said of the protesters.
 “Basically, my position is I want DACA continued,” but he said any bill will “go through a negotiating process.”
 He also said he is concerned about a larger program creating “a loophole for others to take advantage of.”